Tissue Expander and Implant-Based Reconstruction

 Should I Choose Tissue Expander And Implant-Based Reconstruction?

 Tissue expander and implant-based reconstruction typically present women with very low risks when they are thoroughly and carefully screened.
-During a consultation, Dr. Craig will help you evaluate different techniques that will help you to achieve the results that make you feel the most comfortable and confident with your body.
-Dr. Craig will thoughtfully guide you through the treatment process by:
+During a consultation, our doctors will help you evaluate different techniques that will help you to achieve the results that make you feel the most comfortable and confident with your body.
+Dr. Fusi and Dr. Craig will thoughtfully guide you through the treatment process by:

 - Developing a comprehensive plan for tissue expander and implant-based reconstruction that works best with the type of mastectomy performed by your breast surgeon.